DUBLIN (Reuters) - One of Europe’s top regulators has some good news for the hedge fund industry; pay curbs are not on the agenda.

 Murphy disagrees.
 Under AIFMD, funds based in the EU qualify for a ‘passport’ allowing them to be sold in every member state, encouraging funds to come into the fold to reach more clients.

-"Firms have applied to us for AIFM (Alternative Investment Fund Manager) authorizations and some of them are looking to get up and running as quickly as possible," he said.
-"These are the headline names in the asset management space.
+”Firms have applied to us for AIFM (Alternative Investment Fund Manager) authorisations and some of them are looking to get up and running as quickly as possible,“ he said. ”These are the headline names in the asset management space.

 “I am sure we will see a new surge of applications within the new world.”

 Hedge fund managers face a transitional year before the new rules take full effect.
 Many are looking to see whether any EU states opt out of some or all of the remuneration guidelines.